 Massachusetts is an equitable distribution state, meaning that the couple’s accumulated assets and debts are not necessarily divided 50-50, but are based on the equities or financial circumstances of the parties.

 Factors the court will examine are:

 Contribution of the party to the increasing value of marital property

 Age, health, and earning capacity of the parties

 Liabilities of each party

 Present and future needs of the dependent children of the marriage

 The non-custodial parent will have to make support payments to the custodial parent.
-Payments are based on statutory guidelines, though a court can deviate if the child has special needs or there are other circumstances that would lower or increase the payments.
-Modifications can be sought 3-years after the original order if there is a substantial and material change in circumstances for one or both parties.
+Payments are based on statutory guidelines, though a court can deviate if the child has special needs or other circumstances that would lower or increase payments.